autoplot/documentation/javadoc/org/das2/qstream/EnumerationUnitDescriptor.md

-# org.das2.qstream.EnumerationUnitDescriptorThis handles enumeration units that are defined within the stream (not within
+# org.das2.qstream.EnumerationUnitDescriptor

- a header).
+This handles enumeration units that are defined within the stream (not within a header).

-EnumerationUnitDescriptor( )
+# EnumerationUnitDescriptor( )
 will be called when writing streams.

 ***